edunad/prop_mesh/README.md

 - When props / thrusters / etc are "welded" to QUBE, on Adv.Duplicator / Duplicator, it will loose the original constraints
 - If your model looks **"weird"** try converting the faces to tris (if you use blender, when exporting the obj, tick **"Triangulate Faces"**
+- There is a limit of how many vertex a mesh can have, you might need to split it into multiple sub-meshes on blender, else it might cause your model to show weird triangles across it. (this is on TODO list)

 ## TODO
 ### Mesh
 - [ ] Save parsed mesh on client as cache
 - [ ] Save textures on client as cache
+- [ ] Split the mesh if triangles limit is high

 ### Entity
 - [ ] Fix Adv.dup constrains